Home/Blog/Chronic Care/Heart Care/What Is a Normal Heart Rate by Age and Gender?

 • Physical Fitness: Athletes and those who are physically fit often have a lower resting heart rate.
 Their hearts are trained to pump more blood with each beat, reducing the number of beats needed per minute.

-• Medications: Some medicines such as beta-blockers, calcium channel blockers and certain antidepressants can lower your heart rate as a side effect.
+• Medications: Certain medications, such as beta-blockers, calcium channel blockers, and specific antidepressants, can lower your heart rate as a side effect.

-• Health Conditions: Certain health conditions like hypothyroidism, electrolyte imbalances, and heart rhythm disturbances can lead to bradycardia.
-Even inflammation or infections that affect the heart like myocarditis or endocarditis can contribute to a lower heart rate.
+• Health Conditions: Certain health conditions, like hypothyroidism, electrolyte imbalances, and heart rhythm disturbances, can lead to bradycardia.
+Even inflammation or infections that affect the heart, such as myocarditis or endocarditis, can contribute to a lower heart rate.

-• Ageing: As we age, the electrical pathways in our hearts may slow down, causing a decrease in our heart rates.
+• Ageing: As we age, the electrical pathways in our hearts may slow down, resulting in a decrease in our heart rate

-• Sleep: During deep sleep cycles, it’s natural for your heart rates to drop below 60 beats per minute (bpm).
+• Sleep: During deep sleep cycles, it’s natural for your heart rate to drop below 60 beats per minute (bpm).

-• Eating Disorders: Conditions such as anorexia nervosa could lead to nutritional deficiencies which affect your heart rate.
+• Eating Disorders: Conditions such as anorexia nervosa could lead to nutritional deficiencies, which could affect your heart rate.

-• Electrolyte Imbalances: Low levels of essential electrolytes like potassium and calcium can disrupt your heart function and result in a lower heart rate.
+• Electrolyte Imbalances: Low levels of essential electrolytes, such as potassium and calcium, can disrupt heart function and result in a lower heart rate.

 There are several reasons why the normal heart rate for men might differ from the normal pulse rate for women.
 These may include:

-• Physiological Differences: Men usually have larger hearts and more muscle mass, which can result in a lower resting normal bpm for men as compared to women.
+• Physiological Differences: Men typically have larger hearts and more muscle mass, which can result in a lower resting heart rate for men compared to women.

 When to See a Doctor for a High or Low Heart Rate